Ray-Rios/HTBX/README.md

 Localhost dev only atm

-Access the web application at http://localhost:4000 Use the game service API at http://localhost:7000
+Access the web application at http://localhost:4000 Use the API service at http://localhost:7000
 View database admin at http://localhost:8081
 Test emails at http://localhost:8025